 - Continue holding the treat close to your dog's nose, and pull it all the way around so it has to roll all the way over to follow it.
 If it completes the full roll, praise the dog or click your clicker and provide a treat.

 Break It Down into Smaller Parts

-While it would be great if your dog rolled over all at once, most people find that their dog is not turning all the way around to follow the treat on the first try.
-Your dog may jump up, wiggle, or move his head around to the other side to try to get the treat.
-If this is the case with your dog, you can break his training into smaller parts.
+While it would be great if your dog rolled over all at once, most dogs don't turn all the way around to follow the treat on the first try.
+Your dog may jump up, wiggle, or move its head around to the other side to try to get the treat.
+If this is the case with your dog, you can break the training into smaller parts.

-With your dog lying down, hold a treat at your dog's nose and move it towards his shoulder.
-The moment he turns his head, click or praise him and give him a treat.
-Practice this several times until he's consistently turning his head.
+- With your dog lying down, hold a treat at its nose and move it towards the dog's shoulder.
+The moment the dog turns its head, click or praise it and give it a treat.
+Practice this several times until the dog is consistently turning its head.

 It's also important to keep training sessions short and upbeat.
 Training sessions that are too long tend to become frustrating for both you and your dog.
 Keep training to about 10 minutes each time, and try to end each session on a positive note.